0%

 Undergraduate (American studies, history, English, philosophy)

-For an undergraduate seminar, Paine works as a one- to three-week unit anchoring a longer thread on Gilded Age intellectual life, the rise of secularism, or the rhetorical tradition of the lyceum circuit.
+For an undergraduate seminar, Paine works as a one- to three-week unit anchoring a longer thread on the Atlantic revolutions, the origins of modern liberalism and modern conservatism, or the rhetorical tradition of the political pamphlet.

 Suggested readings